jlovejo2/Multi-Media-Search-App/README.md

 # Media Buffet: A Multi Media Search Tool Application
-Version 1.0
+# Version 1.0
-This is a website that can search movies, books, and video games to find like material.
+Media Buffet is a website that can search movies, books, and video games to find like material.
 For example: Really enjoy the Thor movies?
 Want to learn what books and games are out there featuring the characters from Thor?
 Search by keyword Thor to get back multiple multi-media results based on the character Thor.

 The User Interface: